theforeman/theforeman.org/plugins/foreman_discovery/2.0/index.md

 if the host responds properly and there are no firewalls blocking the communication.

+## 3.2.1 Subnet proxy setup

+All subnets with discovered nodes need this specified in Foreman so it connects via the Foreman Proxy.
+To do this, go to *Infrastructure > Smart Proxies* and verify if the desired proxy lists *Discovery* feature.
+If not, click on *Refresh features* button and it will appear immediately.

+In *Infrastructure > Subnets* select the desired *Discovery Proxy* for each appropriate Subnet.

 ## 3.3 Permissions

 The plugin will create a Role called Discovery when first started.
 This can be